 At WCU, when you study English, you will be joining one of the most vibrant programs at the university, where our students and faculty engage in the life of the mind and yet are committed to putting ideas into action.

 The Department of English offers exciting courses that will help you see the connection between academics and a successful and meaningful life beyond the classroom.

-Our graduate program offers a Master of Arts in English with concentrations in literature, professional writing, and rhetoric and composition, a Master of Arts in Education, and a Master of Arts in Teaching, as well as a Certificate in Professional Writing.
-Our TESOL program offers a Masters of Arts, a Master of Arts in Education, and a Master of Arts in Teaching, as well as a Certificate in TESOL.
+We offer a Master of Arts in English with concentrations in literature, professional writing, and rhetoric and composition, a Master of Arts in Education, and a Master of Arts in Teaching, as well as a Certificate in Professional Writing.

 Questions?
 Contact the Department of English.